Divorce Lawyer Colorado Springs CO

 In 2003, Jad moved to the Boston, Massachusetts to work for the Air Force as a Systems Program Manager.
 He also started law school at the New England School of Law (NESL).
 During his second year at NESL, Jad was transferred to Milwaukee, Wisconsin to work as an Operations Commander for Air Force Recruiting.
-He also transferred to Marquette School of Law where he interned for the Wisconsin Supreme Court, was inducted into both the Marquette Pro Bono Society and Alpha Sigma Nu (Jesuit Honor Society).
+He also transferred to Marquette School of Law where he interned for the Wisconsin Supreme Court and was inducted into Alpha Sigma Nu (Jesuit Honor Society).
 In May 2009, Jad was admitted to practice law in Wisconsin.
 In November 2009, Joseph was admitted to the Colorado bar.

 In February 2010, Jad transferred to the Air Force Reserves and simultaneously became a Deputy District Attorney for the 9th Judicial District Attorney’s Office in Glenwood Springs, Colorado.
 Jad went into private practice in 2012 where he engaged in family law, criminal defense, dependency and neglect defense, and municipal prosecution.
 He has practiced, primarily, family lawyer in Colorado Springs, CO since 2012 and has developed a passion for the practice.